Apple expected to update MacBook Pro line this week

 The source also claimed Apple would be using a new type of display with lower power consumption but didn't provide any details as to exactly what it might be.

+There's also speculation that Apple may introduce Light Peak technology on its new MacBook Pro lineup.
+The technology was developed by Intel as a single universal replacement for a multitude of current buses such as SCSI, SATA, USB, FireWire and PCI Express.
+The high-speed optical cable can transfer data at 10Gb/s in both directions simultaneously, which is more than twice as fast as USB 3.0.
 Although it was developed as a fiber-optic technology, CNET is reporting that the initial version of Light Peak will use copper instead of light-based technologies, but that this move wouldn't affect connection speeds.

 If Light Peak does make its debut on the new MacBook Pro lineup later this week, don't expect it to be called Light Peak though.
 That is the codename Intel used for the technology while it was being developed and Apple is expected to stamp its own name on the connection.